 Part of McKay’s concern about animal farming does come from her larger interest in animal rights and social justice in general.
 She frequently advocates for progressive ideas and lends her name to a number of causes.
 She has written thoughtful songs addressing food issues, feminism, race, criminality, and other topics that disarmingly make one ponder the topic while appreciating her humor and word play.

 McKay considers herself a New York City girl.
 She does not farm, or even have a garden.
 “I have a few plants on the windowsill, some basil and a few flowers.
 I love to get my hands dirty, but I have no desire to tell Iowa farmers what to do.
-I want to help inform people and let them think for themselves.”
-She noted that she will post a music video on the website rachelcarsonat50.com to help bring attention to Carson’s work.
-She said the site will be full of articles that can help people learn about their impact on the environment, as well as Carson’s biography.
+I want to help inform people and let them think for themselves.

 But it is clear that McKay is not joking about Carson’s importance to her and the world today.
 McKay may not want to preach, but she does want to spread the word.